Our History & Affiliations

 Hoffmantown Church: Past, Present, and Future

-For over fifty years, Hoffmantown Church has been used by God to teach ad preach the good news of God’s grace.
+For over sixty years, Hoffmantown Church has been used by God to teach and preach the good news of God’s grace.
 Here’s a look at our history.

 Hoffmantown voluntarily chooses to continue its affiliation with the Southern Baptist Convention.
 This affiliation is maintained by voluntary contributions to doctrinally approved missions on local, state, national, and foreign levels.
 This affiliation is also supported by sending messengers to the annual convention for voting the doctrinal, ethical, and procedural positions of the members.
 By this affiliation, we assume the responsibility that our stewardship is to support only doctrinally, morally, and ethically sound ministries within the convention and outside the convention.
 (2 John 10-11)